f-eighty7/devops_midterm_examination_project/LABREPORT.md

    - Create an organization called "ak-gitea".

 - **Create a Workspace:**
-   - Inside the organization, create a new workspace and pick "API-Driven Workflo".
+   - Inside the organization, create a new workspace and pick "API-Driven Workflow".
 Then name it "gitea".

 - **Choose Execution Mode:**
-   - After creating the workspace, navigate to its settings within Terraform Cloud.
+   - After creating the workspace, navigate to its settings.
    - In the workspace settings, locate the "Execution Mode" section.
-   - Choose "Local" as the execution mode to instruct Terraform Cloud to execute Terraform operations locally on your workstation rather than on Terraform Cloud agents.
+   - Choose "Local" as the execution mode.
    - Save the settings to apply the changes.

 By selecting the "Local" execution mode, Terraform operations will be executed on github runners machine.